rltvty/go-home/presonus/locator/README.md

 ## root permissions :(

 We are using pcap in promiscous mode, that allows us to capture packets unrelated to this host.
-Unfortately this requires root permissions to run.
+Unfortunately this requires root permissions to run.
 To start the tests do:
 ```bash
 sudo -E go test -count=1 -v .
 ```